-The Late Classic (600-900 A.D.) was characterized with many of the earlier structures carefully covered over and new structures built on top of them.
-From the Post Classic (1000-1525 A.D.) onward the site experienced a renaissance with new groups of structures constructed, many of them in the East Coast style as exemplified at the more renowned site of Tulum.
+The Late Classic (600-900 CE) was characterized with many of the earlier structures carefully covered over and new structures built on top of them.
+From the Terminal Classic (900-1150 CE) onward the site experienced a renaissance with new groups of structures constructed, many of them in the East Coast style as exemplified at the more renowned site of Tulum.
 The site was abandoned shortly after the Spanish conquest of the Yucatan.

 Xel Ha was first reported on by Samuel Lothrop in 1924.
 An important investigation was undertaken by Arlen Chase, Arthur Miller and Nancy Chase in 1975.
 INAH conducted excavations and consolidations in the 1970’s-80’s under the direction of Fernando Robles Castellanos.
 Investigations and consolidations are ongoing.

 Mural 2 is on the opposite side of the wall and has 4 panels.
 The western most panel exhibits a checkerboard design of red, yellow and grey squares.
 What may be interesting to note here is that the grey pigment that is visible today may have actually been of a plant or mineral based green color when first applied.
 A chemical reaction over the centuries could have caused this condition.
 Imagine how much more vibrant this would have originally appeared.
 The second panel consists of three vertical, red columns.

 A notable structure of Group B is Structure 136/El Palacio located to the west of the Lothrop Group.
 It faces North onto a large plaza, here called the Main Plaza, about 168 feet/ 51 meters square.
 The palace was an elite residential structure shaped in the form of a “T”, and displays numerous construction phases.
-The first phase was of a large rectangular base with rounded corners, sloped walls, and vaulted ceilings housing two rooms reflecting an Early Classic style.
+The first phase was of a large rectangular base with rounded corners, sloped walls, and corbel vaulted ceilings housing two rooms reflecting an Early Classic style.
 Later additions added other rooms and hallways.
 It has a broad stairway that runs along its east facing length, and the principal stairway on the north side, with several small series of steps found around the structure.
 Late Post Classic construction covered the entire structure, and a residence or temple of perishable materials was built atop.
 The latter construction has been removed.
 The south side of the structure features an interesting sunken patio accessed by a single set of steps.
 Several column sections are located at the northwest corner of the structure.
 The remains of a long, low rubble mound are located on the west side of the plaza.

 The other structure of note is called the Structure of the Pilasters, and is located on the north side of the Main Plaza.
-It is set on a low platform with the remains of eight pilasters that separated entry points into the structure.
-It was entered by a single, central stairway.
+It is set on a low platform with the remains of eight pilasters that separated entry points into the structure, and was accessed by a single, central stairway.
 It could have been an elite residence or a civic/administrative center.
-This structure was also completely covered over in the Late Post Classic to form a base for residential structures.
+This structure was also completely covered over in the Late Post Classic to form a base for structures of a perishable nature.
 This later construction has been removed as well.
 A sacbe about 26 feet/8 meters in width and .3 mile/.5 km in length leads out from the western side of the structure to Group C.

-The last group, Group D is located a little further to the west of the cenote.
-It consists of six unexcavated structures, and is currently closed to the public.
+The last group, Group D is located a little further to the west along the sacbe.
+It consists of six unrestored, structures, and is currently closed to the public.

 lothrop group steve mellard